DomenikMoody/DomenikMoody/README.md

 ---

-### Hello My Name is Domenik Moody, but you can call me Dom
+### Hello my name is Domenik Moody, but you can call me Dom

-I am a Full Stack SofrWare Engineer who is absolultly crazy for art ,music, and Dad Jokes.
+I'm an enthusiastic full-stack software engineer with a deep passion for art, music, and Dad Jokes.
+Before embarking on my software engineering journey, I had the opportunity to work in the tech industry, providing technical support to users, and also gained experience in the financial industry as a banker.
+These roles helped me realize my true calling and led me to pursue education at App Academy, where I dedicated myself to studying and gaining over 1000 hours of hands-on coding experience.

-All of my project share a piece of my passion
+During my time at App Academy, I not only honed my technical skills but also received invaluable mentorship from experienced developers, which further fueled my passion for software engineering.
+I had the opportunity to work on a variety of exciting projects that allowed me to apply my knowledge and creativity to real-world scenarios.
+Some of my notable projects include:
 <div>

   [OtakuXpress](https://otakuxpress.onrender.com/)